dmccuskey/DMC-Corona-UI/README.md

 * ScrollView

   A robust 2D scroll surface.

+* Segmented Control

+  A horizontal control made of multiple segments, each segment functioning as a discrete button.

 * TableView

-  A high-performance TableView widget, built on the ScrollView.
+  A high-performance TableView widget, inherits from ScrollView.

 * TableViewCell